wlsf82/age-finder/README.md

 > **Note:** when you run the above command, the server is automatically started, the tests are executed, and the server is shut down.

-Or run `npm run cy:open` to open Cypress in interactive mode.
+Run `npm run cypress` to open Cypress in interactive mode.

+> **Note:** when you run the above command, the server is automatically started before opening Cypress.

 ___